When You Realize Your Relationship Is Over

 When You Realize Your Relationship Is Over 1

-While practical incompatibilities are important considerations, the emotional landscape of a relationship often provides some of the clearest, most visceral signs when you realize your relationship is over:
+While practical incompatibilities are essential considerations, the emotional landscape of a relationship often provides some of the most apparent, visceral signs when you realize your relationship is over:

 Feeling Relief Over Sadness

-One of the signs when you realize your relationship is over is when you get a feeling of comfort and happiness upon contemplating the break up of the relationship rather than feeling sad or devastated.
+One of the signs when you realize your relationship is over is when you feel comfort and happiness upon contemplating the break up of the relationship rather than feeling sad or devastated.

 This means that the association has most likely transformed into a rather negative one – the two of you now experience it as a source of stress, dread, or even low-grade resentment rather than one of comfort and emotional closeness.